sultansalo/Deo-for-Github/README.md

 # Demo

-for a gitub and git traning
+for a gitub and git traning new text